 Tdarr_Plugin_bsh1_Boosh_FFMPEG_QSV_HEVC

-Boosh-Transcode Using QSV GPU & FFMPEG (v1.3)
+Boosh-Transcode Using QSV GPU & FFMPEG (v1.4)

 ==DETAILS== This is a QSV plugin.
-8th+ gen INTEL QSV enabled CPUs are recommended.
 VAAPI is NOT used.
+Supports HEVC or AV1 encoding.
+Ensure you have supported hardware!

-==LOGIC== Files will be transcoded into H265/HEVC using Quick Sync Video (QSV) via Intel GPU using ffmpeg.
-Settings are dependant on file bitrate working by the logic that H265 can support the same amount of data at half the bitrate of H264.
+==LOGIC== Files will be transcoded into the selected format of HEVC or AV1, using Quick Sync Video (QSV) via an Intel GPU using ffmpeg.
+Settings are dependant on file bitrate & a bitrate modifier.
+The general logic is that either format can support the same amount of data at half the bitrate of H264.
 This plugin will skip files already in HEVC, AV1 & VP9 unless "reconvert_hevc" is marked as true.
 If it is then these will be reconverted again if they exceed the bitrate specified in "hevc_max_bitrate".
 This plugin relies on understanding the accurate video bitrate of your files.
-It's highly recommended to remux into MKV & enable "Run mkvpropedit on files before running plugins" under Tdarr>Options.
+It's highly recommended to first remux into MKV & enable "Run mkvpropedit on files before running plugins" under Tdarr>Options.

 Inputs: